cheshire-cat-ai/vscode-extension/README.md

 The extension requires to have the Cheshire Cat installed and running (instructions [here](https://cheshire-cat-ai.github.io/docs/technical/getting-started/)) with the Cat Code Commenter plugin enabled (instructions [here](https://github.com/nicola-corbellini/cat_code_commenter)).

+> **Warning**
+> This extension relies on the Cheshire Cat and expect to find a running instance of it.
+Please, remember to set a language model in the "Settings" page with the `admin` in the browser.

 ## Usage

 ### Comment code